bharshbarger/AutOSINT/README.md

 A project to try to automate some common things checked during open source intelligence gathering engagements.

+!!! pip doesnt like to install the dns module on ubuntu or debian use #apt install python-dnspython

 Right now it can do:
 name lookups via -n,
 whois via -w,